artur-simon/artur-simon/README.md

 # Ahoy 👋
-My name is Artur S Simon and I'm a Junior Developer with 3 years of career, I got fair experience in C# and .NET.
+My name is Artur S Simon and I'm a Developer, I got fair experience in C# and .NET.
 I did 4 years in Computer Science Graduation where I also trained Java, C++, and SQL.
 I've worked on community projects, for metrology, business inteligence, logistics, and CRMs.

 ### 🔭 I’m currently working on
 <ul>